jpardogo/GoogleProgressBar/README.md

 -----

 ######Dynamically
-Add to your ProgressBar on the xml layout:
+Add a ProgressBar to the xml layout:

 ```xml
      <ProgressBar